kwkevinlin/Jira-TrackingTime-Helper/README.md

 A python helper script for [TrackingTime](https://chrome.google.com/webstore/detail/trackingtime-time-tracker/knailkjkjcfegledhjhcfacdngnicimb?hl=en-US) that aggregates total minutes spent for each task for easy entry into Jira.

 ### Input
-A comma-delimited file exported from TrackingTime for any given time period (usually two weeks for a sprint).
+A comma-delimited timesheet file exported from TrackingTime.

 ### Output
 A comma-delimited file of the following format: